SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-difference-between-ad-hoc-work-and-managed-work/rule.md

 The alternative is to work with a Scrum Master, or a Project Manager, with specification, and Sprint plans.
 In this approach, management is applied to provide control and additional communication and controls of the elements of time, scope, quality, and cost.

 This method is recommended for any work which is substantial and where the client wants a greater degree of control.
-In this approach, backlog items are created during the Spec Review process while creating the project estimates, which can be used to create the sprints.
+In this approach, backlog items are created during the Spec Review process while creating the project estimates, which can be used to create the Sprints.

 ::: good